Macular Degeneration in Boston, MA

 Is there anything that worsens Macular Degeneration?

-Please contact The Nielsen Eye Center at 617-471-5665 or 877-373-2020 for information on treatment for macular degeneration.
-Our Boston and Quincy, Massachusetts-area eye care team can help.
+Please contact the Nielsen Eye Center at 617-471-5665 for information regarding the treatment for macular degeneration.
+Patient Advocates at our offices south of Boston including Quincy, Weymouth and Norwell and other Massachusetts-area locations can help.